reasoning-workshop/reasoning-workshop.github.io/_pages/cfp.md

 **Submission instructions (TLDR):** Submissions may have at most 9 content pages (within that range, all lengths are welcome), excluding references and supplementary material.
 Papers will be submitted to <a href="https://openreview.net/">(TBD) this OpenReview portal</a>.
 Works that have been published at archival venues, including NeurIPS 2025, will be removed from consideration.
-The submission deadline is <span style="color:red">Wednesday, September 3, 2025.</span>
+<span style="color:red">The submission deadline is Wednesday, September 3, 2025.</span>

 #### Topics and scope